This continues the letter dated 1st January 1965, which began…

 On the way back from Florida we drove onto the beach at Jacksonville (this is just north of Daytona Beach, where they do the motor racing).
 And Herb took movie film of us driving around in the car on the beach.
 So I hope you will be able to see that fairly soon.

-(NOTE: Sadly, we don’t have this footage, and we have few photos of this period, as it seems some of Dad’s earlier photos have been lost.
+(NOTE: Sadly, we don’t have this footage, and we have few photos of this period, as it seems some of Tony’s earlier photos have been lost.
 Such a shame!)

 Arriving back on Friday night means that we have two whole days with nothing to do before we start work on Monday (it is now Sunday lunchtime), and most of the two days has been spent in bed.
 It is so cold outside.
 We arrived back to find snow here, and high winds.
 Everyone says how brown we look which is very odd for January.